 School Council elections

-On Friday 16th September 2016 – in keeping with the British values of democracy (making responsible choices), the rule of law (following school rules) and tolerance and mutual respect (being positive to other people and listening to their ideas) – we held School Council elections at Christ Church C of E First School.
+In September 2017, in keeping with the British values of democracy (making responsible choices), the rule of law (following school rules) and tolerance and mutual respect (being positive to other people and listening to their ideas) – we held School Council elections at Christ Church C of E First School.

 Children who wanted to be a School Councillor were invited to tell their classmates why they would be good at the job and to share some of their own ideas for improving our school.